WCLB

-WCLB (950 AM) is a radio station in Sheboygan, Wisconsin which airs a Rhythmic Top 40 format.
-WCLB is owned by Mountain Dog Media, a company owned by former State Senator Randy Hopper, with Martini Media providing the station's personalities and programming.
+WCLB (950 AM) is a radio station in Sheboygan, Wisconsin which airs a hybrid classic country/rock format simulcast from WGXI (1420) in Plymouth.
+WCLB's license is owned by Mountain Dog Media, a company owned by former State Senator Randy Hopper, with WGXI's owner, Galaxie Broadcasting, providing its programming from its studio facility on WI 57 in Plymouth.

-The station is also translated via FM on W297CK (107.3), also licensed to Sheboygan, and which provides the station's numerical branding.
-The station's transmitter is located in Sheboygan Falls, and WCLB is remotely operated via a private Internet line from Mountain Dog Media's studios in Fond du Lac.
-The station's programming from Martini Media is transmitted from that company's studio facilities in Oshkosh.
+The station is also translated via FM on W297CK (107.3), also licensed to Sheboygan.
+The station's AM transmitter is located in Sheboygan Falls, with W297CK's transmitter located behind the Sheboygan County Detention Center on Sheboygan's south side.

 History

-WKTS era (1955-1990)
+WKTS era (1955–1990)

-The station came on the air in the mid-1950s as WSHE.
+The station came on the air in 1956 as WSHE.
 They would soon ask for a call change to WKTL to stand for the Kettle Moraine range west of Sheboygan, but WHBL filed an objection to the calls, asserting the new calls sounded too alike and would cause issues with ratings diaries and branding.
 The station then chose the less-confusing WKTS calls in response.
 They would carry a general MOR format mixed with local talk, along with being a part of the Chicago Cubs Radio Network for several years.

 Launching from a former gas station building in Sheboygan Falls, the station eventually moved its studios located to the second floor above a local office supply store in downtown Sheboygan, then the Walgreens building nearby.
 The station was a daytime-only operation until being authorized for night service by the FCC in 1987.
 WKTS moved to the corner of Union Avenue and South 12th Street in the early 1980s.
 The station stayed on the air as WKTS until 1991, when the ownership group was foreclosed by a local bank and the station was forced to go dark.
 An attempt by WKTS to acquire the open 93.7 FM allotment which eventually went to WBFM the next year had also failed to rescue the station.

 Early owners included David A. Bensman, a prominent Sheboygan business man with interests in Two Rivers' The Free Press, the B&B Sound System, Radio and Record Center store, and Polkaland Records.
-Upon Bensman's death, the station was sold to Richard McKee and than later to long-time owners R. Karl Baker and his wife Jane, later sold to First Concord of Minnesota, headed by Steven T. Moravec for a short time, next to Sheboygan Broadcasting, headed by long-time Sheboygan announcer, Julian Jetzer.
+Upon Bensman's death, the station was sold to Richard McKee and then later to long-time owners R. Karl Baker and his wife Jane, later sold to First Concord of Minnesota, headed by Steven T. Moravec for a short time, next to Sheboygan Broadcasting, headed by long-time Sheboygan announcer, Julian Jetzer.